liamodwyer/github-pages/_workshop/5-templates.md

 - [Minimal Mistakes](https://github.com/mmistakes/mm-github-pages-starter)
 - a very popular github pages template
-- Edit _config.yml
+- Edit _config.yml to personalise bio info and links
-	- url:
-	- baseurl:
-	- repository
 - Upload profile image
 - Edit _data/navigation.yml to remove categories and tags
 - *an academic profile template based on this this is also available: [academicpages.github.io](https://github.com/academicpages/academicpages.github.io)*